-This article examines the similarities and differences between two popular immersion drippers: the Hario Switch and the Clever Dripper.
+In this article I’ll examine the similarities and differences between two popular immersion coffee drippers: the Hario Switch and the Clever Dripper.
 Both are similar devices and make similarly good cups of coffee.
 We’ll get into the details to help you make your decision.

-Overall, we feel that the Switch will be preferred by more experienced coffee aficionados, while the Clever Dripper is better suited for beginners.
+Overall, I feel that the Hario Switch will be preferred by more experienced coffee aficionados, while the Clever Dripper is better suited for beginners.
 But both will give you satisfying results.

 In This Guide: